Wesleyan-Media-Project/party_classifier_pdid/README.md

 ## 2 Setup

+The scripts in this repo are in [Python](https://www.python.org/).
+Make sure you have both installed and set up before continuing.
+To install and set up Python you can follow the [Beginner's Guide to Python](https://wiki.python.org/moin/BeginnersGuide).
+The Python Scripts in this repo uses Jupyter Notebook as an interface.
+It is an interactive environment for Python development.
+You can install Jupyter Notebook by following the [Jupyter Notebook website](https://jupyter.org/install).

 To start setting up the repo and run the scripts, first clone this repo to your local directory:

 ```bash